amesteDev/simon_says/README.md

 Todo:

 1. Read the code
+2. Scoreboard (SQL/MongoDB)
-2. Sound effects?
+3. Sound effects?
-3. Rewrite the vode
+4. Rewrite the code
-4. Remake the game with Vue or React
+5. Remake the game with Vue or React
 ```
-To clone his repo use this command: git clone https://github.com/amesteDev/simon_says
+To clone this repo use this command: git clone https://github.com/amesteDev/simon_says
 ```